About the Sustainable Communities Program

 The Sustainable Communities Program (SCP) is an international, science-based, third-party certification program that guides communities through a customized journey to become healthy and vibrant places in which to live, work, and play.
 That vision is founded in the three pillars of sustainability: a healthy local environment, quality of life for citizens, and economic vitality.
 The program is tailored to your community to ensure that its specific needs, priorities, resources, and challenges are addressed.

 The certification process is a joint effort between your sustainability coordinator and an appointed Audubon International staff person.
-Your community will
+To create a more sustainable future for residents, businesses, and visitors, Your community will

 What is an Audubon International Certified Sustainable Community?